 How to Make These Delicious Gluten-Free Cookies

-- Preheat the oven to 350°.
+2. Cover and place in the refrigerator for 2 hours.
+Once chilled, preheat the oven to 350ยฐF.
 Remove the batter from the fridge and let it sit on the counter for about 10 minutes.
 While waiting, prepare your madeleine pan with butter.

-- Spoon the batter into the pan, filling each mold completely.
+3. Spoon the batter into the pan, filling each mold.
 You will need to use your finger to fill the mold and get the top as smooth as possible.

 What if I don't have a Madeleine pan?

-This recipe is for 12 large madeleines.
-You need to refrigerate the batter for 2 hours so plan ahead!
 To make true madeleines you need a madeleine pan.
 But don't fret!
-If you don't have one, you can use a mini cupcake pan and get the same delicious result.
+If you don't have one, you can use a mini cupcake pan and get the same delicious result, just with a different shape.

-If you are dairy-free, you can easily substitute a dairy-free chocolate for these yummy cookies!
+If you are dairy-free, you can easily substitute dairy-free chocolate for these yummy cookies!

 More Coconut Recipes to Check Out: